-12.3 National Data OPT-OUT (Opting Out of NHS Digital Sharing your Data
+11.3 National Data OPT-OUT (Opting Out of NHS Digital Sharing your Data

-Collect data from GP medical records about patients who have registered a National Data Opt-out.
+NHS Digital collect data from GP medical records about patients who have registered a National Data Opt-out.
 The National Data Opt-out applies to identifiable patient data about your health, which is called confidential patient information.